lachrist/oghma/README.md

-# oghma
+# Oghma

-Perform a transitive closure of some seminal works based on the citation graph provided by [google.scholar](https://scholar.google.com/).
+Scrape a citation graph from [google.scholar](https://scholar.google.com/) starting from some seminal works.